 Why double up on the medications?
 Because using Fin plus generic Rogaine drastically increases the chances that you’ll see improvement.
 You might be tired of us citing clinical studies, so I’ll just link to our “how to get low cost Finasteride” page where we list a bunch of drug trials showing how the two drugs work well together.
 If you’re serious about keeping your hair, it’s worth trying both.

 OK, I’ll tell you about one study (because I like science).
 The medical journal Dermatologic Therapy has a study where men either got Finasteride-only, Minoxidil-only, or both a Finasteride and Minoxidil treatment.
 A whopping 94% of the men who received the two drugs together showed significant hairline improvement.
-I’ll take odds any day!
+I’ll take those odds any day!

 If you want to get started, that 50% off discount that we mentioned earlier works for the Fin and Minoxidil bundle as well, so it’s just $52.50 for the first three months.